apache/spark/docs/sql-ref-syntax-ddl-drop-view.md

 ---

 ### Description
-Drops the specified `VIEW`, which was created by `CREATE VIEW` statement. `DROP VIEW` only involves changes in metadata from the metastore database.
+DROP VIEW removes the metadata associated with a specified view from the catalog.

 ### Syntax
 {% highlight sql %}